-ETC 610: Internship I
+CityUniversity CityU.edu

+ETC 609: September Experience

 School of Education and Leadership

 1 Credit

 This course is graded Pass/No Pass

 Effective Date (7/1/2021)

 List any Pre-requisite or Co-Requisite: None

 Access to the Internet is required.

 All written assignments must be in Microsoft-Word-compatible formats.
 See the library's APA Style Guide tutorial for a list of resources that can help you use APA style.
 Faculty Information Professional experience information for instructors is found under Faculty Information in the online course menu.
 Contact Information Contact information for instructors is found under Faculty Information in the online course menu.
-Course Description In this first field experience, candidates complete the required number of days and/or hours in a school classroom with guidance of a cooperating teacher and field supervisor.
+Course Description In this September Experience, candidates complete the required number of days in a school classroom with guidance from a cooperating mentor teacher and field supervisor.
 Topics include essential dispositions and skills in planning for instruction, engaging students, and assessing learning.
-Completion of this introductory internship provides candidates field-based perspectives and reflection skills needed to improve performance in this and following field experiences.
+Completion of this introductory internship provides candidates the field-based perspectives and reflection skills needed to understand the tasks the teacher completes prior to students starting school and during the first weeks of the school year.
 Course Resources Required and recommended resources to complete coursework and assignments are found on the course Reading List.
 The reading list can be found under Course Information in Blackboard as well as from the library homepage ("Find Your Textbook" button).
 Note: Required resources that must be purchased by the student are tagged "Purchase from a vendor of your choosing."
 Required resources with a direct link, "Available through CityU Library", are available electronically at no cost to students.
 Students in Canada may purchase course resources from the Canada Bookstore, and students outside the U.S. and Canada should contact their advisor or textbook coordinator for additional information.
 Course Outcomes This course will prepare students to: